KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 ## Day 2 Time: 11:15-1:00
 ### Day 2 Theme: Building Blocks of Business Models
 **Day 2 class:**
 - Welcome Kristi!
-(Please share your entrepreneurial story
+Please share your entrepreneurial story.
 - Homework (wait... what are we going to call it?) discussion
   - Comments on submissions - redos allowed until 8am on Tuesday May 24.
 (This is the ONLY time redos will be allowed.)
   - Discussions and sharing of each homework component